outlaws42/weather-kiosk/README.md

 ## Prerequisites

-requires: python 3, tkinter 8.6, weather underground api key
+requires: python 3, tkinter 8.6, Dark Sky api key

 ### api.py
 You will need to create a file called api.py in the lib dir.
-You can get a api key from https://www.wunderground.com/weather/api/
+You can get a api key from https://darksky.net/dev
 ```
 #! /usr/bin/env python3

 # -*- coding: utf-8 -*-
-key = 'your_weather_underground_api_key'
+key = 'your_Dark_Sky_api_key'

 ```

 ### settings Dialog
- The zip code is only used to insert into the database.
-You can find the pws code for your area by going to https://www.wunderground.com/ and then search location by zip code or city.
+You can either type in your address or zip code to get the weather for your area.
+The broker is for the IP address of the MQTT broker.
+This is only used for the indoor remote temp sensor.
+It is not required.
+If this is not setup the indoor temp will read E1.
 As of version 3.0.4 settings.py is not used instead there is a settings dialog.
 There is a drop down menu from the current status image(Image located with the outside temp).